RiteshKhan/ampHmat/README.md

 We can see that almost all the blocks can be stored in a precision lower than the working precision.
 Notably, this does not come at the expense of accuracy.

 ## Acknowledgement
 This work is supported by the European Union (ERC, inEXASCALE, 101075632) and the Charles University Research Centre program No. UNCE/24/SCI/005.
+We would like to thank Xinye Chen for many helpful suggestions.

 ## References
 [1] C. Erin, X. Chen and X. Liu, Mixed precision HODLR matrices, SIAM J. Sci.
 Comput., (2024), pp. A1408-A1435, https://doi.org/10.1137/24M1683925.